dell-cloud-marketplace/docker-haproxy/README.md

     --name haproxy dell/haproxy
 ```

-You can now make amendments to the haproxy.cfg file from within your host.
+You can now make amendments to the haproxy.cfg file from within your host from **/etc/haproxy**.

 ### Advanced Example 2